 Is the government or occupying power deliberately changing the ethnic composition of a country or territory so as to destroy a culture or tip the political balance in favor of another group? –4 / 0

-International donors have warned of an impending genocide in South Sudan.
-Since the outbreak of the civil war, both sides have committed atrocities against civilians, but government-aligned forces have been responsible for the worst attacks since the breakdown of the ARCSS.
-These include ethnically motivated attacks against Nuer citizens in July 2016.
-The United Nations and the African Union (AU) have documented numerous incidents of murder, torture, rape, looting, displacement along ethnic lines, and forced starvation.
-Both organizations have accused Kiir’s leadership of planning and coordinating some of the worst attacks.
-The United Nations has noted the use of hate speech by senior officials, including Kiir himself.
+The United Nations and the African Union (AU) have documented numerous other incidents of murder, torture, rape, looting, displacement along ethnic lines, and forced starvation.
+Both organizations have accused Kiir’s leadership of planning and coordinating such attacks.
+UN observers have noted the use of hate speech by senior officials, including Kiir himself.

 In 2017, the UN Commission on Human Rights in South Sudan presented evidence of government attempts to reconfigure the population by flying in Dinka to take up residence in places that other ethnic groups have fled and steering humanitarian assistance in their direction.